hmhv/ASCAPIClient/docs/AppClipDefaultExperiencesAPI.md

 import ASC

 let id = "id_example" // String | the id of the requested resource
-let fieldsAgeRatingDeclarations = ["fieldsAgeRatingDeclarations_example"] // [String] | the fields to include for returned resources of type ageRatingDeclarations (optional) let fieldsAppStoreReviewDetails = ["fieldsAppStoreReviewDetails_example"] // [String] | the fields to include for returned resources of type appStoreReviewDetails (optional) let fieldsAppStoreVersionLocalizations = ["fieldsAppStoreVersionLocalizations_example"] // [String] | the fields to include for returned resources of type appStoreVersionLocalizations (optional) let fieldsAppStoreVersionExperiments = ["fieldsAppStoreVersionExperiments_example"] // [String] | the fields to include for returned resources of type appStoreVersionExperiments (optional) let fieldsAppStoreVersionSubmissions = ["fieldsAppStoreVersionSubmissions_example"] // [String] | the fields to include for returned resources of type appStoreVersionSubmissions (optional) let fieldsAlternativeDistributionPackages = ["fieldsAlternativeDistributionPackages_example"] // [String] | the fields to include for returned resources of type alternativeDistributionPackages (optional) let fieldsAppStoreVersions = ["fieldsAppStoreVersions_example"] // [String] | the fields to include for returned resources of type appStoreVersions (optional) let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let fieldsRoutingAppCoverages = ["fieldsRoutingAppCoverages_example"] // [String] | the fields to include for returned resources of type routingAppCoverages (optional) let fieldsAppClipDefaultExperiences = ["fieldsAppClipDefaultExperiences_example"] // [String] | the fields to include for returned resources of type appClipDefaultExperiences (optional) let fieldsAppStoreVersionPhasedReleases = ["fieldsAppStoreVersionPhasedReleases_example"] // [String] | the fields to include for returned resources of type appStoreVersionPhasedReleases (optional) let fieldsBuilds = ["fieldsBuilds_example"] // [String] | the fields to include for returned resources of type builds (optional) let limitAppStoreVersionLocalizations = 987 // Int | maximum number of related appStoreVersionLocalizations returned (when they are included) (optional) let limitAppStoreVersionExperiments = 987 // Int | maximum number of related appStoreVersionExperiments returned (when they are included) (optional) let limitAppStoreVersionExperimentsV2 = 987 // Int | maximum number of related appStoreVersionExperimentsV2 returned (when they are included) (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional)
+let fieldsAppStoreVersions = ["fieldsAppStoreVersions_example"] // [String] | the fields to include for returned resources of type appStoreVersions (optional) let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let fieldsAgeRatingDeclarations = ["fieldsAgeRatingDeclarations_example"] // [String] | the fields to include for returned resources of type ageRatingDeclarations (optional) let fieldsAppStoreVersionLocalizations = ["fieldsAppStoreVersionLocalizations_example"] // [String] | the fields to include for returned resources of type appStoreVersionLocalizations (optional) let fieldsBuilds = ["fieldsBuilds_example"] // [String] | the fields to include for returned resources of type builds (optional) let fieldsAppStoreVersionPhasedReleases = ["fieldsAppStoreVersionPhasedReleases_example"] // [String] | the fields to include for returned resources of type appStoreVersionPhasedReleases (optional) let fieldsGameCenterAppVersions = ["fieldsGameCenterAppVersions_example"] // [String] | the fields to include for returned resources of type gameCenterAppVersions (optional) let fieldsRoutingAppCoverages = ["fieldsRoutingAppCoverages_example"] // [String] | the fields to include for returned resources of type routingAppCoverages (optional) let fieldsAppStoreReviewDetails = ["fieldsAppStoreReviewDetails_example"] // [String] | the fields to include for returned resources of type appStoreReviewDetails (optional) let fieldsAppStoreVersionSubmissions = ["fieldsAppStoreVersionSubmissions_example"] // [String] | the fields to include for returned resources of type appStoreVersionSubmissions (optional) let fieldsAppClipDefaultExperiences = ["fieldsAppClipDefaultExperiences_example"] // [String] | the fields to include for returned resources of type appClipDefaultExperiences (optional) let fieldsAppStoreVersionExperiments = ["fieldsAppStoreVersionExperiments_example"] // [String] | the fields to include for returned resources of type appStoreVersionExperiments (optional) let fieldsAlternativeDistributionPackages = ["fieldsAlternativeDistributionPackages_example"] // [String] | the fields to include for returned resources of type alternativeDistributionPackages (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitAppStoreVersionLocalizations = 987 // Int | maximum number of related appStoreVersionLocalizations returned (when they are included) (optional) let limitAppStoreVersionExperiments = 987 // Int | maximum number of related appStoreVersionExperiments returned (when they are included) (optional) let limitAppStoreVersionExperimentsV2 = 987 // Int | maximum number of related appStoreVersionExperimentsV2 returned (when they are included) (optional)

-AppClipDefaultExperiencesAPI.appClipDefaultExperiencesReleaseWithAppStoreVersionGetToOneRelated(id: id, fieldsAgeRatingDeclarations: fieldsAgeRatingDeclarations, fieldsAppStoreReviewDetails: fieldsAppStoreReviewDetails, fieldsAppStoreVersionLocalizations: fieldsAppStoreVersionLocalizations, fieldsAppStoreVersionExperiments: fieldsAppStoreVersionExperiments, fieldsAppStoreVersionSubmissions: fieldsAppStoreVersionSubmissions, fieldsAlternativeDistributionPackages: fieldsAlternativeDistributionPackages, fieldsAppStoreVersions: fieldsAppStoreVersions, fieldsApps: fieldsApps, fieldsRoutingAppCoverages: fieldsRoutingAppCoverages, fieldsAppClipDefaultExperiences: fieldsAppClipDefaultExperiences, fieldsAppStoreVersionPhasedReleases: fieldsAppStoreVersionPhasedReleases, fieldsBuilds: fieldsBuilds, limitAppStoreVersionLocalizations: limitAppStoreVersionLocalizations, limitAppStoreVersionExperiments: limitAppStoreVersionExperiments, limitAppStoreVersionExperimentsV2: limitAppStoreVersionExperimentsV2, include: include) { (response, error) in
+AppClipDefaultExperiencesAPI.appClipDefaultExperiencesReleaseWithAppStoreVersionGetToOneRelated(id: id, fieldsAppStoreVersions: fieldsAppStoreVersions, fieldsApps: fieldsApps, fieldsAgeRatingDeclarations: fieldsAgeRatingDeclarations, fieldsAppStoreVersionLocalizations: fieldsAppStoreVersionLocalizations, fieldsBuilds: fieldsBuilds, fieldsAppStoreVersionPhasedReleases: fieldsAppStoreVersionPhasedReleases, fieldsGameCenterAppVersions: fieldsGameCenterAppVersions, fieldsRoutingAppCoverages: fieldsRoutingAppCoverages, fieldsAppStoreReviewDetails: fieldsAppStoreReviewDetails, fieldsAppStoreVersionSubmissions: fieldsAppStoreVersionSubmissions, fieldsAppClipDefaultExperiences: fieldsAppClipDefaultExperiences, fieldsAppStoreVersionExperiments: fieldsAppStoreVersionExperiments, fieldsAlternativeDistributionPackages: fieldsAlternativeDistributionPackages, include: include, limitAppStoreVersionLocalizations: limitAppStoreVersionLocalizations, limitAppStoreVersionExperiments: limitAppStoreVersionExperiments, limitAppStoreVersionExperimentsV2: limitAppStoreVersionExperimentsV2) { (response, error) in
     guard error == nil else {
         print(error)
         return